 Older adults have special health needs.
 That’s why PinnacleHealth offers a range of comprehensive programs to help you or your loved one maintain optimal health and well-being.

-As proof of our commitment to providing excellent care to older adults, PinnacleHealth has received the national Nurses Improving Care for Healthsystem Elders designation for elder care excellence.
+As proof of our commitment to providing excellent care to older adults, PinnacleHealth has received the national Nurses Improving Care for Healthsystem Elders (NICHE) designation for elder care excellence.
 Our participation in the NICHE program—the largest geriatric nursing program available—allows us to offer the region’s best care to senior citizens.

 The board-certified physicians at our Primary Care Practices provide diagnosis, treatment and management of a variety of conditions experienced by older adult patients, including: